 Newark Print Shop!

 Newark Print Shop is among the many, many artist-originated spaces and projects that are part of Newark’s longstanding and ever-evolving cultural activity.
 And their Print Club on Wednesdays is the kind of thing that makes me say with pride, “We got that!” and makes other people say, with longing, “I wish I had something like that in MY town!”
-I love and cherish spaces, wherever they exist and however they came to be, where everyone from serious fine artists to curious, creative people of any age, can co-exist, where everyone learns and has something to share.
+I love and cherish spaces, wherever they exist and however, they came to be, where everyone from serious fine artists to curious, creative people of any age, can co-exist, where everyone learns and has something to share.
 These kinds of spaces are welcoming and democratic and allow people to express themselves and gain skills, and I wish every town had lots!
-So if you are in town for even one night, try to make it a Wednesday, and stop on by to learn how to make your first print.
+So if you are in town for even one night, try to make it a Wednesday, and stop by to learn how to make your first print.

 I got the lowdown from Lisa Conrad, the artist founder:

 Q: What is Newark Print Shop?
 Tell us what you do and how people can get involved or see art.
 Who is involved?
 Who makes it all happen?